lorenzsp/documents_cv/README.md

 # documents_cv
-this folder contains info about my CV and my studies
+this folder contains my CV and other info about me